farhanaswarnali/Learning-Group-Actions-In-Disentangled-Latent-Image-Representations/README.md

 - numpy

 ## Dataset
-We use a variant of the original **MNIST** dataset, consisting of 70,000 grayscale handwritten digits across 10 classes (0–9), with each image of size 28×28.
+We use a total of five dataset including a variant of the original **MNIST** dataset, consisting of 70,000 grayscale handwritten digits across 10 classes (0–9), with each image of size 28×28.
 Here, we are providing the code for the **Rotated MNIST** dataset in this repo.

 ## Training Process